Resources

 November 2018 | The Holiness of God by R.C.
 Sproul

 R.C.
-Sproul, in this classic work, puts the holiness of God in its proper and central place in the Christian life.
+Sproul puts the holiness of God in its proper and central place in the Christian life.
 He paints an awe-inspiring vision of God that encourages Christians to become holy just as God is holy.

 October 2018 | Church History in Plain Language by Bruce Shelley